 The Ankole Watusi was historically kept as a dairy animal, although it is not an outstanding producer.
 However, it can be used in upgrading programs to raise the butterfat content of the milk of other breeds.

 In America, the breed shows more promise as a beef animal.
-When crossed to other beef breeds, the Ankole Watusi improves calving ease and imparts impressive amounts of hybrid vigor to its offspring.
+When crossed with other beef breeds, the Ankole Watusi improves calving ease and imparts impressive amounts of hybrid vigor to its offspring.

 At this point, however, the Ankole Watusi is mostly a novelty breed, making a fine addition to petting zoos.
 Skulls and horns are often used as decorations.